rawcomposition/avicommons/FAQ.md

 Most images are licensed under some form of "NC" (non-commercial) license, so using them in paid apps would not be allowed.
 However, about 15% of the images use the CC0 (public domain) and CC-BY (attribution) licenses.
 See [License Breakdown](https://github.com/rawcomposition/avicommons/tree/main?tab=readme-ov-file#1-full-version).

+## Where are the images hosted?

+The images are stored on Cloudflare R2 Object Stoage.

+## Is there a cost associated with hosting the photos, and is it sustainable without charging a fee?

+There is no cost because we fall within the free tier of [Cloudflare R2](https://developers.cloudflare.com/r2/pricing/#free-tier), which allows 10 gb of storage and 10 million reads per month.
+We are unlikely to reach those numbers any time soon!
+And because the images are resized to no more than 900 px, the total storage size is only 1.6 gb, well within the 10 gb that's allowed for free.

 ## What taxonomy do you use?

 We use the [eBird/Clementts](https://www.birds.cornell.edu/clementschecklist/introduction/updateindex/october-2024/2024-citation-checklist-downloads) taxonomy.